 TOC:

-For help in finding such work opportunities, see:
+For help in finding work opportunities, see:

 - Yale University's student employment site